Anqa-H/MyProjects/README.md

 ```

 ## File Output
 The scraped data is saved in louiserard_data.csv on the specified file path.
-Ensure the file path is correctly set to your desired location.
 ```bash
   louiserard_df.to_csv(r"your file path\\\\\louiserard_data.csv", header=True, index=False)
 ```